Selection Principles for Gaia: Ecology and Entropy

-The `configuration space' discussed above can be thought of as the space defined by the variables $N_1, N_2, \ldots, N_S$, where $N_i \geq 0$ and the `landscape' is defined by the function $F(N_1, N_2, \ldots, N_S)$.
+The `configuration space' discussed above can be thought of as the space defined by the variables $N_1, N_2, \ldots, N_D$, where $N_i \geq 0$ and the `landscape' is defined by the function $F(N_1, N_2, \ldots, N_D)$.
 An ecosystem is a point in this space and as the species grow and evolve the point moves around.
 Ecosystems typically do not compete, so there is no Darwinian optimisation on this landscape.
 Instead the point in configuration space undergoes a random walk.
-As we will discuss in the following, there are certain parts of the space where the system is likely to become `trapped' which are key to understanding how ecosystems move towards Gaia.
+Configuration space is the stage for all of our discussions about selection principles.
+As we will discuss in the following, selection by survival and sequential selection imply a completely random search in configuration space, while the entropic mechanism we discuss implies a weak `force' driving systems uphill.